What Does CFBR Mean on LinkedIn and Why It Matters for Your Business?

 "CFBR - Here's a helpful article about this topic: [link]"

-These approaches give you the algorithmic benefit of commenting while also adding real value to the conversation.
+These approaches give you the edge in a swarm of bot like comments that will algorithmically be discarded so try adding real value to the conversation.

 How to Use CFBR Strategically for Your Business?

-If you decide to use CFBR, here's how to do it strategically:
+When you have to decide if you should use CFBR, here's how to do it strategically:

 1. Choose Your Spots Carefully